RafaTinti/Projeto_Tecnico/README.md

 php artisan db:seed to run the seeders

-php artisan migrate --seed to migrate and seed the default user
+php artisan migrate --seed to migrate and seed